RISE-UNIBAS/retrieveOAImets/README.md

 	python retrieveOaiMetadataMets_parsingXML.py https://oai.sbb.berlin/ exampleData/IDs_stabi.txt

-Examples of input file are available in the dir `exampleData`.
+Examples of input files are available in the dir `exampleData`.

 For help

-	python retrieveOaiMetadataMets.py --help
+	python retrieveOaiMetadataMets_parsingXML.py --help

 ## Debugging
 The code prints the ID before retrieving the correspondant metadata.
 If it breaks, check the last ID printed.